suhaibkhan/messageResource.js/README.md

 **key** *String* : Message resource property key.
 **module** *String* : Module name.
 Default value is *_default*.
 **locale** *String* : Locale identifier like en_US.
 Current locale will be used as default.
-**defaultValue** *String* : Default value to return if value for the given key not found.
+**defaultValue** *String* : Default value to return if entry corresponding to the given key not found.
 By default the given key will be used as default value.
 ##### Returns
 *String* : Message resource property value corresponding to the key.
 If entry doesn't exist, then default value will be returned.